snakebite-382/pinkvomit/README.md

 This project uses an express.js server to serve ejs templates using htmx for quality of life.
 The database uses MySql with the node MySql2 driver to write queries in plain SQL.

+### MySql

+All changes to the database should be done via migrations.
+All documentation about the migrations module used can be found [here](https://github.com/DyatkoGleb/node-mysql2-migrations).
+There is an npm script to run the migrations so instead of `node migration.js <command>` you would run `npm run migrations <command>`.
+This is because npm scripts are path agnostic and using the node command requires specifying where the file is relative to the current working directory.
+Be careful using `npm run migrations refresh` as it will wipe the database and then apply all migrations, you should be using `npm run migrations up` most of the time to apply only pending migrations without deleting anything or running unneeded migrations.

+Please do not use this.timestamps() when creating tables, they don't auto update and that's a pain in the ass instead use the timestamps() function from fix.js in the migrations folder.

 ### Express